shamim0754/Java8/readme.md

 ### LocalDate,LocalTime,LocalDateTime ###

 LocalDate - represent date with a default format of yyyy-MM-dd.<br>
-LocalTime - represents time with a default format of HH-mm-ss.zzz<br>
+LocalTime - represents time with a default format of HH-mm-ss.zzz(nano second)<br>
 LocalDateTime - represents a date-time, with the default format as yyyy-MM-dd-HH-mm-ss.zzz<br>
 As their names indicate, they represent the local Date/Time from the system defualt  time zone
 1. Getting current time